By Carla King

 Eagle Rider, MotoDiscovery, and MotoQuest all offer Baja road bike and dual-sport tours running the length of the peninsula.

 Eagle Rider is widely known as a Harley tour operator but in December, I learned at the Long Beach International Motorcycle Show that they’ve had dual-sport bikes in their fleet for quite a while.
-They offer an 8-day northbound or southbound tour between Los Angeles and Cabo San Lucas starting at $1899 per person riding 2-up one way, or both ways starting at $3334.
+They offer an 8-day northbound or southbound tour between Los Angeles and Cabo San Lucas one way or both ways.
 Rental bikes are available.
-The next date is southbound on April 9, 2016.

-MotoDiscovery offers a fully-supported 14-day, 1800 mile Baja and Copper Canyon road bike tour for $4847, all on paved roads.
-Dates are Feb 20 and Nov 5.
+MotoDiscovery offers a fully-supported 14-day, 1800 mile Baja and Copper Canyon road bike tour, all on paved roads.
 Bring your own bike to the starting line in Nogales, Arizona for the tour that ends in Tecate, California.
 Motorcycle rentals are not available.
 I’ve known and respected this company for years, have talked with them at industry events and have heard good things about them from riders I know.
 I also know them via friends like Christopher Baker, who leads their Cuba tours.

-MotoQuest leads a 9-day, all-pavement guided tour southbound or northbound between Long Beach and Cabo with bike rental included starting at $4500.
+MotoQuest leads a 9-day, all-pavement guided tour southbound or northbound between Long Beach and Cabo with bike rental included.
 I know and respect this company from meeting them at industry events, word of mouth, and via friends like Sarah Shilke who leads their Alaska women’s tour.

 YOUR QUESTIONS AND EXPERIENCES?